The Office of the University Registrar, as part of Enrollment Services, supports the Catalog and Curriculum Management function.

 - The offices, primarily the academic affairs offices, that use the information, in conjunction with,

-- The Undergraduate Office of Academic Program Management and/or The Graduate School and
+- The Undergraduate Academic Affairs and/or The Graduate School and

 - The Office of the University Registrar.

-Approved changes are entered into the catalog and published by the Office of Registration and Academic Records and are made available on the publish date.
+Approved changes are entered into the catalog and published by the Office of the University Registrar and are made available on the publish date.

 |March-August||Colleges submit change proposals to programs, courses and policies.|